-Are you planning to show a film at a campus event, educational program, or other meeting?
+Are you planning to show a film at a campus event, educational program, or virtually during the COVID-19 Emergency?

 If so, you may need to obtain Public Performance Rights (PPR).